-(8) Throughout this episode, the first movement of Mozart's clarinet quintet is played several times after being taught to foreigners by Charles Winchester.
+(13) The first movement of Mozart's clarinet quintet is played several times throughout this episode.
+Just seven months after this episode aired, five cast members returned in a new Missouri setting.
 Plotlines in this episode include Igor becoming a pig farmer, Soon-Lee's marriage to Klinger, and Hawkeye's decision to enter private practice.
 For the point, identify this 1983 television episode which depicted the end of the Korean War, the most-watched non-Super Bowl broadcast of all time.

-ANSWER: Series finale of M\A\S\H (or "Goodbye, Farewell and Amen"; accept last episode or final episode in place of "series finale"; prompt on " M\A\S\H")
+ANSWER: Series finale of M\A\S\H (or "Goodbye, Farewell and Amen"; accept last episode or final episode in place of "series finale"; prompt on " M\A\S\H" alone)

-(9) In the early 1990s, this company raced to roll out its new on-print system on Batman Returns prior to the competing CD-based DTS standard.
-In 2012, this company introduced a 3-D system called Atmos, which provided overheard sound.
+(14) This company advanced companding algorithms in its consumer B standard, which was later incorporated into its "spectral recording" system for commercial exhibitors.
+In the early 1990s, this company raced to roll out its new on-print system on Batman Returns prior to the competing CD-based DTS standard.
+In 2012, this company introduced a 3-D system called Atmos.
 For the point, name this company that produces noise-reduction and digital encoding technologies for movie theatres and home audio.